US jobless rate sinks to 4.2% as many more people find jobs

 WASHINGTON (AP) — America’s unemployment rate tumbled last month to its lowest point since the pandemic struck, even as employers appeared to slow their hiring — a mixed picture that pointed to a resilient economy that’s putting more people to work.

-The government reported Friday that businesses and other employers added just 210,000 jobs in November, the weakest monthly gain in nearly a year and less than half of October’s increase of 546,000.
+The government reported Friday that private businesses and other employers added just 210,000 jobs in November, the weakest monthly gain in nearly a year and less than half of October’s gain of 546,000.

 The U.S. economy still remains under threat from a spike in inflation, shortages of labor and supplies and the potential impact of the omicron variant of the coronavirus.
 But for now, Americans are spending freely, and the economy is forecast to expand at a 7% annual rate in the final three months of the year, a sharp rebound from the 2.1% pace in the previous quarter, when the delta variant hobbled growth.

-Employers in some industries, such as restaurants, bars, and hotels, pulled back on hiring in November.
+Employers in some industries, such as restaurants, bars, and hotels, sharply slowed their hiring in November.
 By contrast, job growth remained solid in areas like transportation and warehousing, which are benefiting from the growth of online commerce.

 “That’s good news for job seekers and workers, and for businesses too,” said Julia Pollak, chief economist at online jobs site ZipRecruiter.
 “It looks like the supply constraints are easing a bit with the unemployment rate low and wage growth high” — two factors that often encourage people to search for work.

-November’s report reflects a divergence in two surveys that the government conducts each month.
-The unemployment rate is calculated from a survey of households.
-For last month, this survey found that 1.1 million more people reported that they were employed.
-A separate survey of employers, called the payroll survey, reported just 210,000 added jobs.
+November’s report reflects a divergence in two surveys conducted by the government.
+The unemployment rate is calculated from a survey of households, which found that 1.1 million more people reported that they were employed last month.
+A separate survey of employers, known as the payroll survey, found that just 210,000 jobs were added last month.

-Though the results of the two surveys typically match up over the long run, they can differ sharply in any one month.
-For November, economists noted that the big employment gain in the household survey brought that figure in line with the larger increases in the payroll survey during previous months.
+The results of the two surveys typically match up over the long run, but can show very different results in a specific month.

-The hiring gains in the payroll survey have also been revised up substantially in recent months, and some economists suggested that this will likely happen again in coming months.

-“My sense is the household estimate is closer to the truth around what is happening in the jobs market and … should anticipate a significant upward revision to the November data next month,” said Joseph Brusuelas, an economist at RSM, a tax and advisory firm.

-So far, Nolan said, he’s earning roughly the same income that he did before.
-He plans to keep consulting for at least two more years — and may never return to a corporate job.

-“I’m able to make at least as much as I was making at my previous job and still have the flexibility of being a consultant,” he said.

-Friday’s report showed that the number of unemployed Americans sank in November to 6.9 million, compared with the pre-pandemic number of 5.7 million.
+The survey of households found that the number of unemployed Americans sank in November to 6.9 million, not far above the pre-pandemic number of 5.7 million.
 And average wages, which have been rising as employers try to attract or keep workers, increased a strong 4.8% from a year ago.

 For months, employers have been struggling with worker shortages because many people who lost jobs in the pandemic have not, for various reasons, returned to the workforce.
 But last month, nearly 600,000 people came off the sidelines to look for jobs and were generally hired quickly.
 The government classifies people as unemployed only if they’re actively seeking work.